Want to keep up with our blog?

 Quick Glimpse: Kosher Mediterranean cuisine, modern interpretations on classic dishes using high quality ingredients.
 No kids menu.

-Wanting something a little different than the typical beach fare of fried seafood and... more fried seafood, we popped into the highly-rated Jerusalem Restaurant, got seated at a table, and admired the pretty decor in the dining room.
+Wanting something a little different than the typical beach fare of fried seafood and... more fried seafood, we popped into Jerusalem Restaurant, a highly-rated Dine In Family Restaurant, got seated at a table, and admired the pretty decor in the dining room.

 I ordered the Chicken Shish Tawook, skewers of chicken breast, onion, and bell pepper seasoned with Middle Eastern spices and cooked over an open flame.
 I enjoyed the nice char on the outside of the chicken and veggies, though the meat was a touch overcooked and a little dry.
 Still, the mild spices made for a yummy dish regardless and I didn't have to worry about it being too spicy when sharing the chicken with my kids.